mrdjohnson/llm-x/README.md

 ### Prerequisites for local project
 - Ollama: Run this in your terminal `ollama serve`
-- Lm Studio: Run this in your terminal: `lms server start`
+- LM Studio: Run this in your terminal: `lms server start`
 - A1111: Run this in the a1111 project folder: `./webui.sh --api --listen`
 ---